What is API collaboration?

 Once an API has been designed, developed, tested, and deployed, teams must collaborate to ensure it can be discovered by consumers.
 This involves making the API available in either a private or public API catalog—and ensuring it has appropriate metadata that will allow it to be surfaced during search.
 Teams should also work together to create thorough, up-to-date documentation, which can help consumers understand the API's functionality and reduce their time to first call.
 Ultimately, the distribution stage helps ensure that internal APIs are not duplicated by other teams and that public APIs reach their intended audience and generate revenue.

 Why are Postman workspaces a top API collaboration tool?

 Postman workspaces are collaboration hubs that give teams shared access to the tools they need to solve problems together.
 By acting as a single source of truth for all API-related work, workspaces enable teams to build shared context while meeting organization-wide standards for API quality.
 Conversations in workspaces happen directly alongside the relevant API artifacts, which reduces context switching and streamlines the collaboration process.
 Workspaces also update in real time and record every change in version history, empowering teams to move quickly while ensuring that everyone stays on the same page.

-Postman workspaces are incredibly versatile and support a wide range of use cases, such as:
+Postman workspaces are incredibly versatile and can help teams: